ROCm/rocSHMEM/README.md

 _should_ be compatible with rocSHMEM but it has not been thoroughly tested.

 ## Building the Dependencies using our Helper Script
-We have script to install dependencies.
+We have a script to install dependencies.
 However, it is not guaranteed to work and perform optimally on all platforms.
 Configuration options are platform dependent.